Flora Seewis im Prättigau

 Narzissenfeld ob Seewis

 Between mid-May and mid-June, hundreds of thousands of mountain daffodils bloom on the meadows and pastures in Seewis and Fanas in Prättigau.
-On an area of over 100 hectares, the fragrant white daffodil fields compete with the last patches of snow on the Schesaplana massif.
+On an area of over 100 hectares, the fragrant white daffodil fields shine with the last patches of snow on the Schesaplanamassiv.

 Description